expo/expo/docs/versions/unversioned/sdk/facebook-ads.md

 The constructor accepts two parameters:

-- `placementId` - which is an unique identifier describing your ad units
+- `placementId` - which is a unique identifier describing your ad units
 - `numberOfAdsToRequest` - which is a number of ads to request by ads manager at a time

 #### 2. Wrap your component with `withNativeAd` HOC

-Now you need to wrap the component you want to use to show your add with the `withNativeAd` HOC.
-The component will receive the `nativeAd` prop you can use to render an ad.
+Next, you need to wrap the component you want to use to show your add with the `withNativeAd` higher-order component.
+The wrapped component will receive a prop named `nativeAd`, which you can use to render an ad.

 ```js
 import { FacebookAds } from 'expo';